All Episodes

 You and I, you and I know this.

-This morning on PMS NBC, Joe Scarborough said, David Ignatius, when did the president shift from candidate Obama that had one set of beliefs as far as foreign policy goes to commander-in-chief Obama, who became a much tougher commander-in-chief, and anybody would have suspected.
+This morning on PMS NBC, Joe Scarborough said, David Ignatius, when did the president shift from candidate Obama that had one set of beliefs as far as foreign policy goes to commander-in-chief Obama, who became a much tougher commander-in-chief than anybody would have suspected.

 He's tougher than anybody would have ever thought.

-He made the shift uh as he became president.
+He made the shift as he became president.

 I was struck last night watching him that this is the commander-in-chief, an increasingly self-confident one.

-Uh you learn on any job, and I think we'd we'd all say that Obama's performance in the first year in office was sometimes uncertain.
+You learn on any job, and I think we'd all say that Obama's performance in the first year in office was sometimes uncertain, except on these intelligence-related activities.

 But look how he's grown.